microsoft/PartsUnlimitedMRP/docs/HOL_Fault-injection-for-Azure-Container-Services(ACS)/README.md

 * Load location: Closest location to the datacenter where MRP solution is hosted.

 ![](media/5.png)
+> **Note:**
+> 1. `Run duration (minutes)`: specifies the duration of the test in minutes.
+> 2. `Load pattern`: has two options: <br>
+> `Constant`: specifies the same amount of users that are going to be simulated throughout the test.<br>
+> `Step`: specifies a constantly increasing amount of users that are going to be simulated until the maximum desired amount of users is reached.
+> 3. `Warmup duration (seconds)`: specifies time duration to gradually increase the amount of users.
+This allows web server to cache everything it needs before the load test starts.
+> 4. `Browser mix`: specifies a browser distribution for the users.
+> 5. `Load location`: specifies a datacenter's location from which all of the requests are going to be made.

 **Step 6.** Click on "Save", then "Run test".